 Host: Okay.
 What brought you to this field?

-Host: It goes to show the large demand for information and knowledge about skincare out there and how people really want to learn how to take care of their skin and how to treat problems like acne and it continues to do today.
-It's been something that people have been wanting for the longest time and they will still continue to do so the skincare product industry.
+Host: It goes to show the large demand for information and knowledge about skin care out there and how people really want to learn how to take care of their skin and how to treat problems like acne and it continues to do today.
+It's been something that people have been wanting for the longest time and they will continue to do so in the skincare product industry.
 Huge!

 Chris: Yeah, it’s nuts.
 It’s billions of dollars, billions of dollars.